 Moonquake is a bomberman-like game for Nintendo's GameBoy Advance.
-The object of the game is to use bombs to clear each of the levels of rubble in order to restore the lunar base to full operation.
+The object of the game is to use bombs to

 Background